 The Beginnings of our Forensic Practice

-Now its third generation of leadership, under Kurt Hoigard, P.E., SECB, F.ASTM and Kenneth Lies, AIA, the firm has continued to building an outstanding reputation by applying Mr. Raths original principles to projects and by its dedicated staff's continual contributions to thought leadership for the profession.
+Now in its third generation of leadership under Kurt Hoigard, P.E., SECB, F.ASTM and Kenneth Lies, AIA, the firm has continued building an outstanding reputation by applying Mr. Raths original principles and by its dedicated staff's contributions to thought leadership across the profession.